Rapid growth in 2020 reveals OKR software market’s untapped potential – TechCrunch

 Why is everyone making software that measures objectives and key results? we wondered with tongue in cheek.
 After all, how big could the OKR software market really be?

-It’s a sub-niche of corporate planning tools!
+It’s a subniche of corporate planning tools!
 In a world where every company already pays for Google or Microsoft’s productivity suite, and some big software companies offer similar planning support, how substantial could demand prove for pure-play OKR startups?

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.